cjie888/django-toollib/code.md

-This module is based on project [django-simple-captcha](https://github.com/mbi/django-simple-captcha)  is an extremely simple, yet highly customizable Django application to add captcha images to any Django form.
+This module is based on project [django-simple-captcha](https://github.com/mbi/django-simple-captcha) which is an extremely simple, yet highly customizable Django application to add captcha images to any Django form.
 We increase function -- image ajax refresh,  field custom etc.

 ### Install django-simple-captcha